fastify/fastify-mongodb/README.md

 [![Known Vulnerabilities](https://snyk.io/test/github/fastify/fastify-mongodb/badge.svg)](https://snyk.io/test/github/fastify/fastify-mongodb)
 [![js-standard-style](https://img.shields.io/badge/code%20style-standard-brightgreen.svg?style=flat)](https://standardjs.com/)

-Fastify MongoDB connection plugin, with this you can share the same MongoDb connection pool in every part of your server.
+Fastify MongoDB connection plugin; with this you can share the same MongoDB connection pool in every part of your server.

-Under the hood the official [mongodb](https://github.com/mongodb/node-mongodb-native) driver is used, the options that you pass to `register` will be passed to the Mongo client.
+Under the hood the official [MongoDB](https://github.com/mongodb/node-mongodb-native) driver is used, the options that you pass to `register` will be passed to the Mongo client.
-The `mongodb` driver version is 3.
+The `mongodb` driver is v3.x.x.

-If you don't provide the client by yourself (see below), the url option is *required*.
+If you do not provide the client by yourself (see below), the URL option is *required*.

 ## Install